zeichensatz/SynologyPhotosAPI/README.md

 | m | 320 |
 | xl | 1280 |

-I didn't check yet, what will happen, if the original size is smaller than a thumbnail minimum size.
+I didn't systematically check yet, what will happen, if the original size is smaller than a thumbnail minimum size.
 Most probably the thumbnail will not be generated in this case.

 So size calculation can be done as following:
-* get srcHeight and srcWidth from original file
+* get srcHeight (from additional.resolution.height) and srcWidth (from additional.resolution.width) of original file
 * if srcHeight > scrWidth then
   * xSM/xM/xXL = 240/320/1280
   * srcWidth DIV srcHeight * 240/320/1280 = ySM/yM/yXL